Szyron/FlexiBox/README.md

 ---

+## 📜 Licenc / License

+A projekt szerzői jogi védelem alatt áll.
+Részletek a LICENSE.txt fájlban.
+This project is protected by copyright.
+See LICENSE.txt for details.

+Minden jog fenntartva.
+Bármely rész felhasználása kizárólag az alkotók előzetes írásos engedélyével lehetséges.
+All rights reserved.
+Use of any part is only permitted with the authors' prior written consent.

+---

 # 🔖 Fontos megjegyzés / Important Note

 A FlexiStore projekt élesben elérhető:
 The FlexiStore project is live at:

 [https://flexistore.hu](https://flexistore.hu)